One Fateful Day in Metropolis in the year 2009...

-"There is one possibility," Metron said dramatically turning around to look Luthor straight in the face.
-"One thing in all the universe that might…"
+“There is one possibility,” Metron said dramatically as he turned around to look at Luthor straight in the face.
+“One thing in all the universe that might…”

 Metron stopped right there to pause for a second.
 It would be better to play off of Luthor’s ego to ensure the man would take the bait.
 Metron turned away from Luthor.

 “I know a little something about risk myself,” Luthor assured with a mixture of anger and arrogance.
 “Care for an abject demonstration?”